Henry Oscar Waffle: Post-municipal politics

 In 1973, Waffle obtained a court order unseating newly elected Etobicoke mayor Dennis Flynn, disqualifying him from being elected mayor as he was a city of Toronto employee during the 1972 election, contrary to the Municipal Elections Act.
 A new election was ordered and Flynn won with a larger majority.

 It was speculated in The Globe and Mail that he was acting on behalf of Etobicoke's political establishment, which Flynn had challenged when he ran against and almost defeated Horton in the 1969 election.

 At the height of the Cold War, Waffle was chairman of the Metropolitan Civil Defence Organization, and its successor, the Metro Emergency Measures Organization, responsible for encouraging residents to build fallout shelters in their backyards and basements.

 Personal life and death

-Waffle and his wife, Evelyn (née Hannah; 1917-1998), had three children: Dawn, Alan (1949-1952), and Peter.
+Waffle and his wife, Evelyn (née Hannah), had three children: Dawn, Alan, and Paul.
 He suffered from a muscular disease for several years before his death in 1980, aged 61 or 62.